 This yielded a total of 7,107 Hemolytic proteins out of which, only 946 were reviewed, thus, only these reviewed sequences were included in the positive dataset.
 Similarly, the “non-Hemolysis” proteins were also collected from UniProtKB SwissProt, by using a converse query, and a total of 980 “non-Hemolysis” reviewed proteins were collected to be used as a negative dataset.

-After retrieving data from UniProt, redundancy from dataset was reduced by using CD-HIT program with a threshold value of 0.7, i.e., sequences having similarity of more than 70% were excluded from dataset (19).
+After retrieving data from UniProt, redundancy from the dataset was reduced by using CD-HIT program with a threshold value of 0.7, i.e., sequences having similarity of more than 70% were excluded from dataset (19).
 This yielded 329 clusters of positive dataset, and 891 clusters of negative dataset.
 Thus, only 1 representative from each cluster was used,and the unbalanced dataset comprised 329 positive sequences and 891 negative sequences.

 BD (balance Data set ):